-2009-2011 Continue to work with regional weed control officers to identify invasive weed species (e.g., knapweed, toadflax, blueweed) and assign priorities for their control.
+2013-2015 Continue to work with regional weed control officers to identify invasive weed species (e.g., knapweed, toadflax, blueweed) and assign priorities for their control.
 Determine methods for controlling high priority invasive species and infestations.
-Develop map of known infestation locations. (see Appendix D) Identify and prioritize site-specific areas for immediate weed control and implement and make a record of control measures.(see Appendix D) 2012-2014 Monitor management actions and evaluate the results with respect to the weed management goals.
+Develop map of known infestation locations. (see Appendix D) Identify and prioritize site-specific areas for immediate weed control and implement and make a record of control measures.(see Appendix D) Teach KNPS members and the public to recognize invasive plants and pull or report occurrences in the Park.
+2016-2018 Monitor management actions and evaluate the results with respect to the weed management goals.
 Modify and improve control priorities, methods and plans according to the information gained through monitoring. (see Appendix D)

-2.1.5 Managing Fire
+2.1.5 MANAGING FIRE

-To develop a fire management plan for the Nature Park that will protect the community from potential wildfire while maintaining the perceived naturalness of the area.
+To develop a fire management plan for the Nature Park that will help to protect the community from potential wildfire while maintaining the ecological, aesthetic and recreational values of the area.